aspose-slides/Aspose.Slides-Documentation/java/getting-started/installation/_index.md

 {{% alert color="primary" %}}

-Aspose.Slides for Java does not require having Microsoft PowerPoint installed and generates the presentation files programmatically.
-However, you may need a PowerPoint viewer installed to view the generated presentation but it is not the requirement of Aspose.Slides for Java.
+Aspose.Slides for Java does not require Microsoft PowerPoint.
+It generates the needed presentation files programmatically.
+However, to view a generated presentation, you may have to use a PowerPoint or presentation viewer.

 {{% /alert %}}

-## **Installing and configuring Java**
+## **Installing and Configuring Java**
-Java is a popular programming language that allows you run programs on many platforms.
-The following link provides complete information on installing and configuring Java on all operating systems: https://java.com/.
+Java is a popular programming language that allows you to run programs on many platforms.

+For information on installing and configuring Java on any operating system, go to https://java.com/.

 ## **Installing Aspose.Slides for Java from Maven Repository**
-Aspose hosts all Java APIs on [Maven repository](https://repository.aspose.com/repo/com/aspose/).
-You can easily use [Aspose.Slides for Java](https://repository.aspose.com/repo/com/aspose/aspose-slides/) API directly in your Maven Projects with simple configurations.
+Aspose hosts all Java APIs on [Maven repositories](https://repository.aspose.com/repo/com/aspose/).
+You can use [Aspose.Slides for Java](https://repository.aspose.com/repo/com/aspose/aspose-slides/) API directly in your Maven projects with simple configurations.

-### **Specify Maven Repository Configuration**
+1. **Specify Maven Repository Configuration**

-First, you need to specify Aspose Maven Repository configuration/location in your Maven pom.xml as follows:
+   Specify Aspose Maven Repository configuration/location in your Maven pom.xml this way:

 ``` xml
 <repositories>